 - Human resource issues, including staffing, culture, capability, training, and/or job demands

-- Issues related to machines, processes, or equipment, such as the absence of a process for assessing machine guarding maintenance, hazardous material controls, or design
+- Issues related to machines, processes, or equipment, such as the lack of a process for assessing machine guarding maintenance, hazardous material controls, or design

 - Issues related to management, including measurements, supervision, accountability, communication, or participation